November 3, 2020

 - Voted Mail-In Ballots returned via the USPS must be postmarked on or before November 3 and received by November 10.

-- Voted Mail-In Ballots can be deposited into one of the 15 Drop Boxes throughout Morris County.
+- Voted Mail-In Ballots can be deposited into one of the 16 Drop Boxes throughout Morris County.
+All 16 drop boxes have been installed.

 - The Drop Boxes are all outside and under surveillance 24/7.
 They resemble a USPS Blue Mailbox, but are Red, White & Blue and display “Morris County – Official Ballot Drop Box.”
 The ballots will be picked up on a daily basis by county representatives.
 All security measures will be followed when collecting and transporting the Mail-In Ballots back to the Board of Elections.
 The Drop Boxes will be closed at 8:00 pm on Tuesday, November 3.